-As can be seen in one of the options enables you to include silences with a minimal duration.
-In the figure there is a silence of 0.2 seconds between 'yeah' on the tier K-Spch and 'and the you go the other ...' on the tier W-Spch.
-The first annotation end at 00:00:04.400 seconds and the second begin at 00:00:04.600 seconds, resulting in a silence of 0.2 seconds.
+One of the options enables you to include silences with a minimal duration.
+The figure shows there is a silence of 0.2 seconds between 'yeah' on the tier K-Spch and 'and then you go the other...' on the tier W-Spch.
+The first annotation ends at 00:00:04.400 seconds and the next annotation begins at 00:00:04.600 seconds, resulting in a silence of 0.2 seconds.
 If this silence was shorter than the minimal silence duration entered in the export dialog window (20 ms in the figure), the silence will not be included in the exported file.
 The silence duration indication can have 1, 2 or 3 numbers of digits after the decimal.